 Our metal and coal assets generate tailings (residues of mineral processing), which are stored in purpose-built tailings storage facilities.
 These are specially designed ponds filled with tailings and water; over time, the water evaporates while the tailings settle, gradually filling the dam.

 At this point, the dam is capped, sealed and rehabilitated.
-Our tailings facilities are monitored continuously to ensure integrity and structural stability.
+Our tailings facilities are monitored continuously for integrity and structural stability.
 Flooding and seismic activity are the main natural phenomena that may affect them.
 Our assets evaluate natural phenomena and incorporate these considerations into their tailings facility designs where relevant.

 Safety of tailings facilities